SlothCroissant/powermeter/README.md

 | `-e db_table="powermeter"` | Table name for your existing MySQL/MariaDB host |
 | `-e db_user="dbuser"` | Database username for your existing MySQL/MariaDB host, which has appropriate access to `db_database` |
 | `-e db_pass="dbpassword"` | Database user password for your existing MySQL/MariaDB host, which has appropriate access to `db_database` |

+## Limitations / To-Do
+* Currently, we only support exactly 8 CTs on a single ADC board, with no support for additional boards.

+  - [ ] To-Do: Additional board support, allowing up to 64 CTs on a single Raspberry Pi
+  - [ ] To-Do: Adjustable CT counts via Environment Variables